karlorz/full-stack-fastapi-template/infra/README.md

 Add GitHub Environment secrets and variables copying from another environment and updating.

+### Cloudflare Pages

+Create a new Cloudflare Pages project and deploy once by hand so that the project exists.

+Update the GitHub Environment variable `CLOUDFLARE_PAGES_PROJECT_NAME` with the new project name.

 ## Destroy an AWS Environment

 To destroy an environment in AWS do the following.